 Florina is in her third year of secondary school in Arequipa.
 She is an athletic girl who likes volleyball and football, and she enjoys communication and science classes.
 After high school Florina would like to study nursing.

-Griset is an athletic girl who likes volleyball, basketball and gymnastics.
-Her favorite subject is math, and she aspires to become an architect.
+Griset will graduate high school in December 2021, and she aspires to become a systems engineer.
 Her future is bright because of the opportunity you’re providing for her.

 Isaac, now in his second year of secondary school, began attending Casa Chapi in 1st grade.
 His father passed away, and his mother is grateful that her son can continue receiving a good education.
 She would not be able to send her son to school in Arequipa on her income.